Things to consider when you are in the process of seeking and booking entertainment for your wedding or special event:

 Meals for the Band – Bands should not require meals from their clients.
-They should be there to work, to provide music and entertainment, not be part of the party.
+They are there to work, to provide music and entertainment; not be part of the party.

 There may be an occasional exception to that.
 If the band is traveling a distance, or if someone with the band has been on location for many hours, due to an early setup or early music, then it would be a nice gesture to offer them a meal so they don’t have to leave the venue to eat.